-When real estate is taken as security, the real estate appraisal requirement may be satisfied by an evaluation from a loan approval official when the amount of the loan to be secured by the real estate does not exceed \$50,000.
+--When real estate is taken as security, regardless of loan type, the real estate appraisal requirement may be satisfied by an evaluation from a loan approval official when the amount of the Agency loan to be secured by the real estate does not exceed-- \$50,000.

-A new real estate appraisal is not required if the latest appraisal report available is not over 1 year old, unless significant changes in the market value of real estate have occurred in the area within the 1 year period.
+A new real estate appraisal is not required if the latest appraisal report available is not over 1 year old, unless significant changes in the market value of real estate have occurred in the area within the 1-year period.